copier-org/copier/docs/configuring.md

     ```

     The difference with [skip_if_exists][] is that it will never be rendered during
-    an update, no matter if it exitsts or not.
+    an update, no matter if it exists or not.

 !!! info